 The Summer of Broken Rules was inspired by Taylor Swift’s songs!

-It’s filled with all those warm and fuzzy feelings of lighthearted young summer love.
+This vacation romance is filled with all those warm and fuzzy feelings of lighthearted young summer love.

-Related Post: Taylor Swift Book Recommendations
+Related Posts: Taylor Swift Book Recommendations | Books About Martha’s Vineyard

 The Summer I Turned Pretty by Jenny Han